NBISweden/course_chipseq/labs/processing.md

 ## Data <a name="Data"></a>

 We will use data that come from [ENCODE](www.encodeproject.org) project.
-These are ChiP-seq libraries (in duplicates) prepared to analyze REST transcription factor (mentioned in [Introduction](#Introduction)) in several human cells and in vitro differentiated neural cells.
+These are ChIP-seq libraries (in duplicates) prepared to analyze REST transcription factor (mentioned in [Introduction](#Introduction)) in several human cells and in vitro differentiated neural cells.
 The ChIP data come with matching input chromatin samples.
 The accession numbers are listed in the Table 1 and separate sample accession numbers are listed in the Table 2

 | No |  Accession  | Cell line | Description                                            |